 It is not possible for onboard observers to obtain length measurements for the live SBT catch, but observers are required to take biological samples from all SBT mortalities.
-During purse seine and towing operations, the observers recorded nine SBT mortalities, eight of which were sampled.
-LCF for these fish ranged from 87 cm to 116 cm.
+During purse seine and towing operations, the observers recorded forty SBT mortalities, thirty-five of which was sampled.
+The fork length for these fish ranged between 66-112 cm.